SharonCao0920/CloudComputing/Docker/CityWeatherProject/README.md

 # **City - Weather Project**
-*This project is to convert City name search to weather information with Microservice*
+*This project is to convert City name search to Weather information with Microservice*

 ## **Create two containers**